-The proposed 24' tall monopole telecommunication facility design has been revised to incorporate the equipment cabinets within a 31" tall by 27" wide wrap-around enclosure attached to the light pole, and is designed to look like a City light pole and the antenna will be painted green to match the City of Oakland light poles.
+The proposed 24' tall monopole telecommunication facility design has been revised to incorporate the equipment cabinets within a 31" tall by 27" wide wrap around enclosure attached to the light pole 10' above the ground, look like a City light pole and the antenna will be painted green to match the City of Oakland light poles.
 The proposal is consistent with other public utility pole structures within a commercial corridor.